cbarkinozer/Java/Spring/Spring.md

 Once the ApplicationContext is created and initialized, your application classes are combined with the configuration metadata so that you have a fully configured and executable system.

 ## Spring Boot
+Spring Boot is an open-source micro framework that provides Java developers with a platform to get started with an auto configurable production-grade Spring application.

 **Spring Boot Architecture**
 Spring Boot is a module of the Spring Framework that is developed on top of the core Spring Framework.
 Spring Boot is used to create stand-alone, production-grade Spring Based Applications with minimum efforts.